MarcoJHB/basic-math-quiz/README.md

 3. If the user is incorrect, don't add time or score
 4. Every 10 levels, increase the difficulty (e.g. increase the range of the random numbers from 1-100)
 5. When the clock hits 0, display the final score
+6. Show highscores globally by saving the scores in a database

 ## Challenges